pabloazurduy/pabloazurduy.github.io/_tabs/about.md

 ## 👋 About Me

 Hi there!
-I'm Pablo, MS in Operations Research from University de Chile and currently a Data Scientist at Uber living on Amsterdam.
+I'm Pablo, MS in Operations Research from University de Chile and currently a Data Scientist (now in Ops) at Uber living on Amsterdam.

 ![Pablo Azurduy Avatar](https://avatars.githubusercontent.com/u/24685386?v=4){: w="240" .right }